ropensci-archive/rgeospatialquality/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Modified the `description` section of the `DESCRIPTION` file as suggested (removed the initial "This package...")

 ## Test environments
 * local Linux Mint 17.3 64 bit install, R 3.3.1
 * ubuntu 12.04 (on travis-ci), R 3.3.0